An easy, last minute treat for your 4th of July that will add a bit o’ fireworks to your dessert table… Pop Rocks marshmallow pops!

 And in case there are any safety concerns, that story about Mikey from the Life commercials meeting his fateful end with a combination of Pop Rocks and soda, it’s an urban legend.
 (Oh, you weren’t born in 1972 and have no idea what I’m talking about?
 Google “Mikey + Life cereal + Pop Rocks.”)

-While I usually add my sparkle to marshmallows by dipping in water first (see here or here or here and lots more places on my blog, but I won’t keep you traveling via links), that didn’t work with Pop Rocks, because the water made the candy a bit of a melted mess.
+While I usually add my sparkle to marshmallows by dipping in water first (see these Skittles marshmallows or these sprinkled marshmallows for New Year’s or these rainbow marshmallows and lots more places on my blog, but I won’t keep you traveling via links), that didn’t work with Pop Rocks, because the water made the candy a bit of a melted mess.
 So instead, see what I did below.
 And if you want to tell you’re guests these are sprinkles and let them be surprised by the explosions, I won’t judge.

 how to make Poppin’ Rockin’ marshmallow pops